cda94581/regolith-filters/minimize/README.md

 As of right now, this only minimizes JSON.
 However, future Molang minmization & simplification is planned.

 ## Usage
+This filter requires that you have [nodejs](https://nodejs.org/en/) installed.

 ```json
 {
 	"filters": [